dodona-edu/dodona-edu.github.io/en/tested/README.md

 }
 ```

-This test suite defines a few things:
+This test suite specifies that:

-1. We have one tab, with the name _Write_.
+1. All feedback is included in a single tab called _Echo_.
-2. We define one test case in that tab.
+2. The tab contains feedback on a single test case.
-3. The test case calls the function `write` with one argument, the string `input-1`.
+3. The test case calls the function `echo` with a string argument `input-1`.
-   Conceptually, this is equivalent to `write("input-1")`.
+   Conceptually, this is equivalent to calling `write("input-1")` in Python.
-4. We expect `input-1` on stdout.
+4. The expected behavior of the test case is that the text `input-1` is generated on stdout.

 The file structure now looks like this:

 ```
-├── write/
+├── echo/
 |   ├── config.json
 |   ├── evaluation/
 |   |   └── testplan.json